rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * widevine
 * amazonprimevideo
 * netflix
+* unsupportedxx e.g. 'unsupportedff48' <---- firefox 48 is not supported

 ## CPG :-) (i would love to be able to hide ranting language so that only the person who posted it can see it, just because firefox doesn't work doesn't mean you have a licence to rant or for gratuitous Mozilla attacks)